In Common - Elisa Iturbe and Stanley Cho - Transgressing Immutable Lines

 Scenario B

 A family with a large but largely dormant lot joins the CLT.
-In their first season, they work actively with the planting cooperative to plant native gardens and fruit trees, both of which are very low-maintenance once established.
+In their first season, they work actively with the planting cooperative to plant native vegetation and fruit trees, all of which are very low maintenance once established.
 These plantings, however, only fill about half of the yard, and they want to rehabilitate more of the currently bare ground.
-Through the CLT, they learn about the Miyawaki method, a planting technique that creates high-density native mini-forests that absorb high rates of carbon and require zero maintenance after three years.
+Through the CLT, they learn about the Miyawaki method, a planting technique that creates high-density native mini-forests that absorb carbon and require zero maintenance after three years.
 Soon, they work with the planting cooperative to plant a low-maintenance carbon sink in the backyard, filling the garden with flowers, butterflies, and birdsong.

 After a few years, the neighbor to the south joins the CLT as well.
-Because both families have low-incomes, they discuss the possibility of requesting a lot consolidation and working with the CLT to build rental units in the back.
+Because both families have low incomes, they discuss the possibility of requesting a lot consolidation and working with the CLT to build rental units in the back.
 With administrative help from the CLT, the families consolidate their lots and remove the fence between them.
-They work with the CLT Construction Cooperative to build a five-unit structure.
+They work with the CLT construction cooperative to build a five-unit structure.
 Each family rents out two units, receiving a new source of income, and the fifth is rented out by the CLT itself.
 The CLT, through a ground-lease, regulates their affordability.
-Finally, the mini-forest is expanded to continue the process of environmental remediation and eliminates the need for yard maintenance in the future.
+Finally, the mini-forest is expanded to continue the process of environmental remediation and eliminate the need for yard maintenance in the future.

 View of the CLT’s community center.